Take four tablets together, once a day. Swallow the tablets whole, with water.

 - Take abiraterone exactly as your doctor tells you to.
-The usual dose is four 250 mg tablets taken together, once a day.
+The usual dose is two 500 mg tablets (1000 mg in total) taken together, once a day.
 Your dose will be printed on the label of the pack to remind you about what the doctor said to you.

 - You must take the tablets when your stomach is empty.
 This means that you should take abiraterone at least an hour before a mealtime, or wait until at least two hours after you have eaten.
 This is because taking abiraterone with food will increase the amount of the medicine in your blood in a way that isn't predictable, and this is likely to cause side-effects.